giampaolo/psutil/docs/api.rst

   .. method:: cpu_percent(interval=None)

-    Return a float representing the process CPU utilization as a percentage which can also be ``> 100.0`` if the process runs multiple threads on different CPUs.
+    Return process CPU utilization as a percentage.
+Values can exceed ``100.0`` if the process runs multiple threads on different CPUs.

-    When *interval* is > ``0.0`` compares process times to system CPU times elapsed before and after the interval (blocking).
-When *interval* is ``0.0`` or ``None`` compares process times to system CPU times elapsed since last call, returning immediately.
+    If *interval* is > ``0.0``, measures CPU times before and after the interval (blocking).
+If ``0.0`` or ``None``, returns the utilization since the last call or module import, returning immediately.
     That means the first time this is called it will return a meaningless ``0.0`` value which you are supposed to ignore.
-    For accuracy, it is recommended to call this function a second time with at least ``0.1`` seconds between calls.
+    In this case it is recommended for accuracy that this method be called with at least ``0.1`` seconds between calls.

     .. code-block:: pycon